nitram509/concourse-java-maven-test-prj/README.md

 1. use [Concourse CI](http://concourse.ci/)
 2. build a Java executable jar file
-3. include a version number in the final file to run
+3. optional: include a version number in the final file to run
 4. build a docker image
+   * optional: tag docker image version (same as above)
 5. publish a docker image

 ## Java, Maven, evtl.
 Spring Boot